mustardamus/generator-grail/auth/templates/README.md

 a extra message is displayed saying to provide a e-mail.
 Form validation is happening on the client-side.
 To change the password the current password must be provided.

+#### `/#/forgot-password`

+On this page a user can enter her E-Mail address to get a link sent to reset the password.

+#### `/#/reset-password/:token`

+This is where the user will arrive when following the link in the reset E-Mail.
+On this page the user can reset his password, if the token is valid, the password is updated in the database and the user have to login with his new password.

 #### Determine if a user is logged in